lolcommits/lolcommits/README.md

 Then you can `lolcommits --enable` in any git repo as above.

 ## Sample images
-Please add your own lolcommit to these samples!
-Just fork this repo, add it to this section of the README, and send me a pull request.
 <img width='320' height='240' src="https://github.com/mroth/lolcommits/raw/gh-pages/sample2.jpg" />
 &nbsp;
 <img width='320' height='240' src="https://github.com/mroth/lolcommits/raw/gh-pages/sample5.jpg" />